Ceylon Tea Benefits, Nutrition and Side Effects - Dr. Axe

 Maintaining normal blood sugar levels is key to overall health.
 High blood sugar can trigger a host of adverse side effects, ranging from increased thirst to unintentional weight loss.
 Over time, sustaining high blood sugar levels can cause even more serious symptoms, including impaired wound healing and kidney problems.

-Jam-packed with catechins, polyphenols and health-promoting properties, some studies show that regular consumption of ceylon tea could bring big benefits when it comes to brain health and the prevention of neurodegenerative disorders, such as Alzheimer’s disease.
+Jam-packed with catechins, polyphenols and health-promoting properties, some studies show that regular consumption of ceylon tea could bring big benefits when it comes to brain health and the prevention of neurodegenerative disorders.

 Cholesterol is a waxy, fat-like substance that can build up in your bloodstream, hardening the arteries upping your risk of serious, life-threatening conditions like coronary heart disease and stroke.
-From switching up your diet to hitting the gym, there are plenty of ways to lower cholesterol naturally and fast.
+From switching up your diet to hitting the gym, there are also foods that lower cholesterol.
 Interestingly, some studies have even found that adding ceylon tea to your diet can help decrease cholesterol levels quickly and easily.

 Looking to bump up fat burning and lose weight fast?
 When paired with a nutritious diet and active lifestyle, adding a cup or two of ceylon tea into your routine may be an effective way to amp up metabolism and increase weight loss with minimal effort required.